hayde0264/CS-Degree/Design-Patterns/Behavioral/Strategy.md

 The *strategy design pattern* is a behavioral software design pattern that enables the programmer **to select an algorithm at runtime**.
 Rather than use a single algorithm directly, objects can receive run-time instructs as to which algorihtm to implement.

+### Remember to progrogram to interfaces, not implementations

 ## How does it work?
 To adhere to the strategy pattern, behaviors of classes **should not**